AARP Hearing Center

 Financial aid award letters should be uniform (comparable among schools).
 They should include, in a simple and understandable format, a breakdown of grant aid and loan aid.

-Federal Parent PLUS borrowers should be able to enroll easily in income-driven repayment plans.
+Parent PLUS borrowers should be eligible and able to enroll easily in income-driven repayment plans.

 All federal borrowers should be able to receive income-driven repayment plans (and, if qualified, public service loan forgiveness) while in default.